 They are designed to be a stepping stone to a more permanent arrangement for future contact.

 In most cases, it is better for children to remain in contact with both of their parents after separation or divorce.
-However, some parents find it very difficult to agree to share their children's time with the other parent or extended family members.
+However, some parents find it very difficult to agree how their children should share their time with their parents or extended family members.
 There may be many reasons for this, including the parents simply having real difficulty in communicating and agreeing arrangements.
 Child Contact Centres help to provide children with a safe, neutral environment, away from high conflict situations so they can see their parent they do not live with, or other family members.

 Those wishing to make a referral should get in touch with us so detailed arrangements of the contact can be discussed.
 Most referrals are made through the court, solicitors or social work, but we also accept self-referrals.
 Please note that we have the right to refuse a referral or cancel a service once it has begun.